Helping people with computers... one answer at a time.

 We readers know how you feel about making back-ups for our computers.
 Yes, I do have them, but how about making back-ups for e-readers?
-We can spend hundreds of dollars buying reading material; if the e-reader fails, it's all gone.
-Is there a way to do this?
+We can spend

 Absolutely.

-In fact, believe it or not, there are scenarios here where backup is actually not required!
+In fact, believe it or not, there are scenarios here where backup is

-That's probably something that you'd never expected to hear me say.
+That’s probably something that you’d never expected to hear me say.
+Smile

-It depends on two things: the e-reader that you're using and where you got your books.
+It depends on two things: the e-reader that you’re using and where you got your

 Because my wife and I own a couple of Kindles, and I have Kindle software on my desktop, my laptop, my tablet computers, and even my phone, it's the Kindle that I'm the most familiar with, so I'll be using it as my example for this discussion.
 The concepts that I'll be discussing apply to other e-readers and I'll try to point out what to look for if you're not using a Kindle.